jmMeessen/captains_aws_cjp/notes/kata/plugin catalog kata.md

 * Plugin version range ?
 * How to retrieve the Maven coordinates of a tier three plugin ?
 * how to list the plugins distributed with the envelope?
+* how to add the Full name or comment for a plugin?

 ## Todo
 * check the Tier status of